sacdallago/biotrainer/docs/config_file_options.md

 Sometimes it might be useful to check your employed setup and architecture only on a small sub-sample of your total dataset.
-This can also be automatically done for you in biotrainer:
+This can also be automatically done for you in *biotrainer*:
 ```yaml
 limited_sample_size: 100  # Default: -1, must be > 0 to be applied
 ```